 Paleo Carrot Cake Ingredients

-- Tigernut flour: the base of this recipe is a nut-free flour alternative called tigernut flour.
-It's definitely a favorite flour of mine for baking since it adds some sweetness and improves the texture of gluten free baked goods.
-You can also use almond if you tolerate almonds!
+- Tigernut flour: tigernut flour is a nut-free flour alternative, but you can also use almond flour.
+It adds some sweetness and improves the texture of gluten free baked goods.

-- Coconut flour: a mix of flours helps create the best texture in paleo recipes, so this is the third flour we'll be using.
+- Coconut flour: a mix of flours creates the best texture in paleo recipes, so this is the third flour we'll be using.

 - Ground cinnamon, ground ginger, cloves, nutmeg or mace: the mix of spices to get that warm, cozy carrot cake flavor.

-- Applesauce: be sure to use unsweetened, plain applesauce.
+- Applesauce: be sure to use plain, unsweetened applesauce.

-- Walnuts, raisins: my favorite add ins for carrot cake!
-The added crunch is the perfect balance with this soft cake and creamy frosting.
+- Walnuts, raisins: my favorite add ins!
+The added crunch is the perfect balance with the soft cake and creamy frosting.

 - Baking powder, baking soda, salt, vanilla extract